TakkoTheBoss/takkotheboss.github.io/src/content/docs/hlang/syntax.md

     )

     testFunc: ({}->{Int}:(4-2))*6

-This would print **12**.
+    # This prints 12.

 #### Misc
-Previously mentioned statements don't require any delimiters, indentation, etc. You may run an entire function, array, etc, on just one line.
+Previously mentioned statements don't require any delimiters, indentation, etc. You may run an entire function, array, etc, on just one line if you feel like it.

 One-liner function: